 # LINE Login v2.1 released

-We have released LINE Login v2.1 which provides new features to make it easier for you to implement a login feature to your application.
-The new version adds support for the OpenID Connect 1.0 specification which is an identity layer on top of OAuth 2.0.
+We've released LINE Login v2.1 which provides new features to make it easier for you to implement a login feature to your app.
+The new version adds support for the OpenID Connect 1.0 (opens new window) specification which is an identity layer on top of OAuth 2.0.

 Here are some of the key changes.

 # ID tokens

 With LINE Login v2.1, you'll be able to get ID tokens which contain user profile information when you retrieve the access token.
 This means that you no longer need to send a separate request to retrieve a user's profile information.